superkun2010/booklist-express/readme.md

 ### Task

-For the weekend, we'd like you to build an application that has full CRUD on books.
+We'd like you to build an application that has full CRUD on books.
 You should use an array as your way of storing book objects and each book should have a title, author and year.
 You should be using RESTful routing and ensure that you have a catch-all route for 404 errors.

 ### Getting Started